karfau/as3-depending/README.md

 ## the goal of this library

 The goals of this library are :
-- provide a generic "factory" approach, that is flexible enough to be reused and lets the developer to stay dry (as others do)
+- provide a generic "factory" approach, that is flexible enough to be reused and lets the developer to stay DRY (other frameworks also provide this)
-- instead of relying on analysing metadata tags at runtime, allowing you to resolve the dependencies in a flexible and object oriented way
+- allowing you to resolve the dependencies in a flexible and object oriented way, not relying on reflection using [describeType](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/utils/package.html#describeType%28%29) [or describeTypeJson](http://jacksondunstan.com/articles/2609) (e.g. to analyze metadata tags at runtime)

 As I really like them, I will try to act after these [design principles](https://github.com/sammyt/dawn/wiki/DesignPrinciples).